 Allies and Enemies

-The Red Command worked closely with the PCC, until the groups’ long-standing alliance was broken in 2016.
+The Red Command worked closely with the PCC, until the groups’ longstanding alliance was broken in 2016.

 In addition to the PCC, the Red Command’s main enemies are militias composed of active and former security force officers and the Rio-based criminal groups Amigos dos Amigos and the Pure Third Command (Terceiro Comando Puro – TCP), a breakaway faction of the Third Command (Terceiro Comando), which was set up by dissident former Red Command members.

 The Red Command maintained an alliance with the Family of the North (Família do Norte – FDN), a powerful crime group based in the Amazon metropolis of Manaus, between 2015 and early 2018, when the two groups broke off their cooperation over internal disputes.
+In 2020, this alliance was definitely shattered when the Red Command attacked the FDN in Manaus, leading to hundreds of deaths.
+The result was the Red Command becoming the dominant drug trafficking group in Brazil’s Amazonas.

-The Red Command is thought to have links to Colombia’s recently demobilized FARC rebels, and maintains ties with other networks trafficking cocaine from the Andes region as well as marijuana from Paraguay.
+The Red Command is thought to have links to Colombia’s demobilized FARC rebels, and maintains ties with other networks trafficking cocaine from the Andes region as well as marijuana from Paraguay.